-The Irish Museums Association (IMA) will open registration on 18 December 2017 for 'Collecting the Now', held in association with Fermanagh County Museum on 2 and 3 March 2018 in Enniskillen, Co.
+The Irish Museums Association (IMA) programme is now available for the annual conference 2018, 'Collecting the Now', to be held on 2 and 3 March 2018 in Fermanagh House, Enniskillen, Co.
 Fermanagh.
-This conference is part of a two-year programme exploring contemporary collecting in museums.

 The IMA's annual spring conference is the main conference of the year in the Irish museum sector, giving museum professionals, academics, and practitioners from the wider cultural landscape the opportunity to meet and exchange views.
+A themed event, the 2018 conference is part of a two-year programme exploring contemporary collecting in museums.

 We live in a period of unparalleled human consumption making the decision about what to preserve from our lives - and what to discard - increasingly difficult.
 Ironically, despite the unprecedented material abundance of our age, significant aspects of contemporary life are happening in a virtual world which most museums are still struggling to document and record.